Ju-an/U073U5KPQDT-MLOps-WeldSpot/README.md

 Instructions on how to generate the docker image are provided in the [Installation](#Installation) section.

 Additionally, if using WSL, for allowing NVIDIA GPU in model training, the Windows machine should have updated [NVIDIA Drivers](https://www.nvidia.com/Download/index.aspx) installed.
 This is optional if no NVIDIA GPU is available, but will increase the training speed.
+Installation scripts (e.g., Makefile) already automate most of the installation required, you only need to ensure latest NVIDIA drivers in case.
+If you run `nvidia-smi` command on terminal and see your GPU available, you're good to go.

 ## Client
-There is an app based in [example of TFLite plugin for flutter](https://github.com/tensorflow/flutter-tflite/tree/main/example/image_classification_mobilenet).
+I adapted an app based in an [example of TFLite plugin for flutter](https://github.com/tensorflow/flutter-tflite/tree/main/example/image_classification_mobilenet).
-I have already built it for android and include the APK to save some configuration headaches.
-The project can also be built for iOS, although I haven't tested.
+I have already built it for android and include the APK to check how it works (although it connects to my cloud).
+The project can also be built for iOS, but I haven't tested.

+The retraining can be manually triggered from the cloud without the need of the app, but for testing how the app downloads the deployed model and uploads corrected pictures, you may want to configure the client app and build it.
 Instructions on how to use and configure the app to work with your Firebase account are provided later.

 # Installation

 It is recommended to use a clean installation of linux (or WSL, or a docker container), preferably Ubuntu 22.04+, as the setup script installs several packages, including specific android sdk version.
+I used Ubuntu 24.04 with Python 3.12.
-If conflicts arise, you may check the Makefile `setup` and `dependencies_` scripts for troubleshooting.
+If conflicts arise, you may check the Makefile `setup` and `dependencies_` scripts (more info on this later) for troubleshooting or try to clean your system (I take no responsibility if your machine breaks, sorry).

 ## Accounts setting

 All of the 3 services we are going to create an account with allow to use google and similar accounts to avoid having to create accounts with mail and password.
 So you may consider that.
+The accounts are also easy to create (the classic register-login and you're in) and don't require inputting private info like credit cards (we are going to use free tiers with limited features).

 ### Roboflow